pgorman/dangerjaunt/minirules.md

 9         |  -- | --  | --  | --  | --  | 12  | 11  | 9   | 7   | 5
 10+       |  -- | --  | --  | --  | --  | --  | 12  | 11  | 9   | 7

+"T" means the undead are turned.
+"D" means the undead are destroyed. "--" means the undead is too powerful to turn.

 ### Cleric Spells Level 2 ###

 #### 1. Bless\* ####

-The recipient gets a +1 bonus to all attack rolls and, if the target is not a player character, improved overall morale.
+The recipient gets a +1 bonus to all attack rolls and morale checks.
 Range: touch, duration: 1 hour.

 #### 2. Hold Person ####

-The caster targets either 1d4 persons (with the same parameters as Charm Person; saving throw applies) or a single creature who must make their save at a -2 penalty.
+The caster influences either 1d4 persons (with the same stipulations as Charm Person) or a single person who saves at -2.
 Range: 18'', duration: 90 minutes.

 #### 3. Silence 15' Radius ####

-The caster may target a fixed location or a moving/living thing.
 Nothing within fifteen feet of the target makes a sound.
+If cast on a moving thing, like a person, the effect follows.
 Range: 18'', duration: 2 hours.

 #### 4. Speak with Animals ####

-The caster can speak with animals within range.
+The caster can converse with animals.
-The animals might assist him, and they will not attack him or his party (unless he says something particularly offensive).
+The animals might or might not be helpful, but they do refrain from attacking unless the caster says something grossly offensive.
 Range: 3'', duration: 1 hour.

 ### Cleric Spells Level 3 ###

 #### 1. Cure Disease\* ####

-Cure Disease cures the recipient of all diseases --- including those magically inflicted.
+Cure Disease cures the recipient of any disease, magical or natural.
 Range: touch, duration: instant.

 #### 2. Growth of Animals ####

-Growth of Animals causes 1d6 normal creatures to immediately grow to giant size.
-The affected creatures attack as per a giant version of the normal animal.
+The spell instantly swells d6 creatures to several times (3d4) their natural size, with corresponding increases in hit dice.
 Range: 12'', duration: 2 hours.

 #### 3. Remove Curse ####

-This spell removes one curse from a person or object.
+This spell undoes one curse afflicting a person or object.
 Range: touch, duration: instant.

 #### 4. Speak with Dead ####

-The cleric sends three questions to a recently deceased spirit.
+The cleric whispers three questions to a recently deceased spirit, and get answers.
 Clerics of less than seventh level can only contact those who died within the last three days.
 Clerics of less than eleventh level can only contact those who died within the last three months.
 Answers from spirits often come as riddles or in an otherwise cryptic form.